oracle/graal/substratevm/MemoryManagement.md

 ## Memory Management at Image Run Time

-The memory management when executing a native image is handled by Serial Garbage Collector (Serial GC) -- GraalVM's garbage collector implementation.
+A native image, when being executed, does not run on a JVM, but on a runtime system provided with GraalVM.
+That runtime includes all necessary components, like memory management, thread scheduling, etc. The memory management is handled by GraalVM's garbage collector implementation -- Serial Garbage Collector (Serial GC).
 Serial GC is default for Native Image in GraalVM Enterprise and Community Editions.

 When running an executable, it will, by default, use up to `-H:MaximumHeapSizePercent` of the physical memory size.
 For example, with the